morepath/morepath/doc/implementation.rst

    internals/path
    internals/publish

-:mod:`morepath.error` is documented in the public API.
+:mod:`morepath.error` is documented entirely in the public API.